The Hidden Math Behind Field Service Success: How Numbers Drive Better Business Decisions

 Job Profitability Calculation

-Job Profit = Total Price - (Labor Cost + Material Cost + Overhead Allocation)
+For every job, calculate: Job Profit = Total Price - (Labor Cost + Material Cost + Overhead Allocation)

 Overhead allocation = Job hours × (Annual overhead ÷ Annual billable hours)